“If we change the beginning of the story,

 En plus

-Climate Change and Health Across the Life Course
+Impact of Climate Change Across the Life Course

-The May 2024 issue of the Journal of Global Health includes three articles summarising the available reviews on the impact of climate change on maternal and newborn health, child and adolescent health, and older people, which together take a life course approach to optimal development and healthy ageing.
-The articles identify climate hazards and their differential impacts on health for three distinct life stages, discuss exposure pathways, and consider vulnerabilities at individual and population levels that put people at a higher risk.
+Articles: Three articles summarising the available reviews on the impact of climate change on maternal and newborn health, child and adolescent health, and older people, which together take a life course approach to optimal development and healthy ageing.
 More.

 Smart Digital IMCI Course